AmpersandJS/ampersand-dom-bindings/README.md

 ### toggle

-toggles existance of entire element (uses a comment node as placeholder if gone) based on boolean interpretation of property name.
+toggles existence of entire element (uses a comment node as placeholder if gone) based on boolean interpretation of property name.

 ```js
 // simple show/hide of single element